The Optical Tube

 For a finder, Celestron’s standard “StarPointer” red dot is included; a red dot finder is more than adequate for such a small instrument, and you are really only supposed to use it to align the GoTo mount anyway, after which the 90SLT’s electronics take over the task of aiming the telescope at targets.

 The NexStar SLT mount is essentially just an updated NexStar GT mount, which has been around since the early 2000s.
-The same mount and tripod hardware is also used in the SkyProdigy and Astro-Fi mounts.
+The same mount and tripod hardware are also used in the SkyProdigy and Astro-Fi mounts.

 One of the most common complaints about the SLT mount is that it is not stable.
 This is a problem with pretty much all of the larger telescopes in the SLT line, but the 90SLT optical tube is short and weighs next to nothing.
 The SLT mount supports it with ease, despite its mechanical shortcomings.
 The mount is a GoTo design and cannot be moved manually at all; you have to power it up in order to use it.
 This means that even though it’s quite easy to carry the entire telescope in one hand, setting it up by leveling the tripod, turning the mount on, and aligning it with a few bright stars will take a minimum of five to ten minutes of effort, and as such, the convenience factor that should exist in a small, low-maintenance, and compact instrument is greatly diminished.
 The mount doesn’t even have an internal clock, so you have to set the date and time every time you turn it on as well.

-The database in the NexStar SLT mount’s hand controller contains about 4,000 objects.
+The database on the NexStar SLT mount’s hand controller contains about 4,000 objects.
 You can’t see many of these with the 90SLT due to its small aperture, especially under suboptimal conditions.
 You are limited to the brightest galaxies, star clusters, nebulae, and, of course, the Moon and planets.
 The main utility of the SLT mount with this scope is arguably the motorized tracking, which is pretty accurate, if a bit jerky at times and quite loud.

 For those who do not enjoy the hand controller, Celestron sells a Wi-Fi adapter for the SLT mount so you can run it off your phone, but you could also just buy the Astro-Fi 102 model Celestron sells, which has more aperture, largely the same features, and runs off a phone or tablet by default.